wallymathieu/assertfail/_posts/2019-01-06-Choose-your-own-adventure-in-fsharp.md

  - Bit fiddling (this is also possible in f#, but also more verbose)
  - Goto (generally seen as an antipattern but is really useful when writing highly optimized code: think core parts of asp.net MVC)
  - Deep type hierarchies (generally seen as an antipattern and in f# the language tries to steer you away from these patterns, though in certain cases they can be useful)
- - Null values (generally seen as an antipattern, f# tries to steer you away from using null values, c# 8 let's you go in the same direction)
  - Code generation (due to type providers, there is less need for it in f#)
  - Implicit type conversions (generally seen as an antipattern, you can explicitly use [implicit operator](https://github.com/fsprojects/FSharpPlus/blob/35eb4c1b0646e4e07701c48ea4b2bdef2067caa5/src/FSharpPlus/Operators.fs#L717-L718) in f#)

 There is also a certain mainstream appeal of c style languages, why you might choose to code in c# despite being fluent in f#.
 I'm not fluent enough in VB.net to know when to use that language.